rlizzo/pyscience/20140910_RayCasting/RayCasting.md

     pointsIntersection.append(_tup)
 ```

 As you can see, we first need to 'extract' the actual [`vtkDataArray`](http://www.vtk.org/doc/nightly/html/classvtkDataArray.html) from `pointsVTKintersection` using the `GetData` method, which we then assign to `pointsVTKIntersectionData` (lengthy name, I know).
 We then get the number of intersection points found through `pointsVTKIntersectionData.GetNumberOfTuples()` as every point will be stored as a 3-value tuple of the 3D coordinates.
-We then create an empty `list` under `pointsIntersection` which will store all those tuples.
+We create an empty `list` under `pointsIntersection` which will store all those tuples.
 Subsequently, we loop through those tuples stored in `pointsVTKIntersectionData`, acquiring each of them through the `GetTuple3` method, appending each tuple in the `pointsIntersection` list.
 A simple `print` shows us those coordinates:

 ```
 [(-24.91461181640625, 0.0, 0.0),